CharlieGreenman/webpack-angular1.5-razroo/README.md

 ###Phase 2###
 TODO
 Separate build for development and production

+The following features will be moved over to production only --> sass uglify
+--> imagemin
+--> concat js

 ###Phase 3###
 TODO turn into Yeoman framework catering to a very specific build system